 Y + maximum 8h

-Sitemark sends the confirmation of the assignment to the Pilot and respective Purchase Order.
+Sitemark sends the assignment confirmation to the Pilot and respective Purchase Order.

 Y + maximum 24h